What Is Extended Term Insurance and Who Should Buy It?

 Understanding Extended Term Life Insurance

-Extended term insurance transforms the cash value of your permanent life insurance policy into term life coverage, effectively extending your protection for a predetermined period without further payments.
+Extended term insurance transforms the cash value of your permanent life insurance policy into term life coverage, extending your protection for a set period without further payments.

 To activate the extended term nonforfeiture option, a policyholder must have accrued enough cash value in the life insurance policy to fully fund the new term coverage.
-This ensures that the death benefit remains unchanged from the original permanent life insurance, continuing the policyholder's coverage.
+This keeps the death benefit unchanged from the original permanent life insurance, continuing the policyholder's coverage.

-The cash value in life insurance ensures that, after the extended term life nonforfeiture option is chosen, the available insurance will be consistent with the original coverage terms.
+The cash value in life insurance provides the funding needed so that, after the extended term life nonforfeiture option is chosen, the available insurance remains consistent with the original coverage terms.

-A nonforfeiture clause in life insurance is designed to protect policyholders from losing their policy's intrinsic value if they cannot continue making premium payments.
-These clauses exist to offer a safety net, ensuring that the policyholder retains some benefits in the form of reduced coverage or accumulated cash value.
+A nonforfeiture clause in life insurance protects policyholders from losing their policy's value if they cannot continue making premium payments.
+These clauses offer a safety net, allowing the policyholder to retain some benefits in the form of reduced coverage or accumulated cash value.

 The extended term life insurance nonforfeiture option is a common choice under this clause.
 It allows policyholders to convert their permanent life insurance into term life insurance using the accumulated cash.